LF-digitala-kanaler/LFDS/content/components/web/data-visualization/index.md

 previewImage: /img/graphs-and-charts.svg
 template: CategoryOverview
 title: Data Visualization
-intro: "Data visualizations make big and small data easier for the human brain to understand, and visualization also makes it easier to detect patterns, trends, and outliers in groups of data.
-Good data visualizations should place meaning into complicated datasets so that their message is clear and concise.
-  "
+intro: Data visualizations are different forms of graphs and charts, designed to make complex data easier to understand by making it visual.
 ---